Search with home returns provides advantage under high uncertainty: Drift-Diffusive search with home returns

 When $Pe\geq1$ drift rules over diffusion which means that guidance cues towards the target are strong.
 Uncertainty in the free-range FPT is then relatively small and the condition in \eref{criterion-main} cannot be satisfied since $CV^2=1/Pe\leq1$.
 On the other hand, when $0<Pe<1$, diffusion rules over drift which means that guidance cues towards the target are weak.
-Uncertainty in the free-range FPT is then larger and we find that the condition in \eref{criterion-main} is satisfied whenever (SI, \fref{critical-phase-plot}) \bea v_r>v \cdot \mathcal{G}(Pe)~, \eea with $\mathcal{G}(Pe)=\frac{1-e^{-2Pe}}{Pe(1-Pe)}-1$.
-This means that the introduction of home returns will be beneficial whenever the return speed $v_r$ is greater than a critical speed $v_r^*=v \cdot \mathcal{G}(Pe)$.
+Uncertainty in the free-range FPT is then larger and we find that the condition in \eref{criterion-main} is satisfied whenever (Appendix \ref{DDS}, \fref{critical-phase-plot}) \bea v_r>v \cdot \mathcal{G}(Pe)~, \eea with \bea \mathcal{G}(Pe)=\frac{1-e^{-2Pe}}{Pe(1-Pe)}-1. \eea This means that the introduction of home returns will be beneficial whenever the return speed $v_r$ is greater than a critical speed $v_r^*=v \cdot \mathcal{G}(Pe)$.
 Measured in units of the drift velocity $v$, the critical return speed is uniquely determined by the P\'eclet number and hence by the relative uncertainty in the free-range FPT.
 When $Pe\ll1$, $v_r^*\approx v$, but in the limit $Pe \to1$, we have $v_r^* \sim v/(1-Pe)$.
-Thus, as guidance cues (drift) towards the target become stronger the return speed must increase sharply in order for home-range search to remain beneficial.
+Thus, as guidance cues (drift) towards the target become stronger the return speed must increase sharply in order for search with home returns to remain beneficial.

-\textbf{Optimal home-range search reduces mean and variance of time to target.} Living organisms rely heavily on a steady supply of nutrients and other essential resources.
-Indeed, even when the time taken to locate a resource is, on average, short enough to support life---large fluctuations around the average are deleterious and may result in death.
-In face of this uncertainty home-range search offers two important advantages: (i) it can reduce the average time taken to locate a resource---as we have demonstrated above; and (ii) it can render resource supply more regular by limiting fluctuations around the mean FPT---as we demonstrate below.